Topics

 • Stealing restricted content (e.g. product details, content behind paywall)

-This can result in financial losses, damage to brand reputation and consumer trust, resource costs for remediation and recovery, and lawsuits and fines.
+This can result in financial losses, damage to brand reputation and consumer trust, resource costs for remediation and recovery, as well as lawsuits and fines.

-Even if the attacks take over a very small percentage of your user accounts, based on the value of the user account, the damage can be enormous.
-For example, theft of stored credit card numbers or loyalty points could easily net millions of dollars for the cybercriminal.
-And, end users are also negatively impacted by identity theft.
+Even if attacks take over a small percentage of user accounts, the damage can be substantial when user account values are high.
+Theft of stored credit card numbers or loyalty points, for example, could easily net millions of dollars for a cybercriminal.
+And theft also negatively affects end users.

 The speed and evolution of today’s attacks present significant challenges for businesses.
 Unfortunately, some of the most commonly used techniques aren’t enough to stop ATO.

-• Web Application Firewalls: While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting ATO attacks or triggering alerts.
+• Web application firewalls: While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting ATO attacks or triggering alerts.
 WAFs are largely bypassed and ignored by the latest, sophisticated bot attacks, but their prevalence has contributed to a false sense of security among website owners.
-Neither WAFs nor regular website logging have the sensitivity to be able to see patterns in the traffic and detect modern ATO attacks, so they go largely undetected.
+Neither WAFs nor regular website logging have the sensitivity to see patterns in the traffic and detect modern ATO attacks, so they go largely undetected.

-• Homegrown Bot Management: Homegrown solutions use signatures and pre-configured rules and policies, such as volumetric-based and geo-based detection to stop bots.
+• Homegrown bot management: Homegrown solutions use signatures and pre-configured rules and policies, such as volumetric-based and geo-based detection to stop bots.
 But, the efficacy of signature-based detection has declined rapidly over time.
 If you block traffic because of an unknown spike, you might also block real users.
-Signature-based systems also have a hard time dealing with hyper-distributed bot attacks.
+Signature-based systems also have difficulty dealing with hyper-distributed bot attacks.

 • CAPTCHAs: Over time, the original CAPTCHAs have become easy to solve for bots equipped with image processing software.
 Some bots have a 90% success rate for solving CAPTCHAs.
 To counter the growing capabilities of bots, CAPTCHA services have gradually increased the difficulty of the challenges, ultimately escalating to visual processing challenges that are actually hard for humans to solve.
-At the same time, more challenging CAPTCHAs also go against a core user experience principle: make the user’s experience smoother, faster and better, not more disjointed, slower and worse.
+At the same time, more challenging CAPTCHAs also violate a core user experience principle, which is to make the user’s experience smoother, faster and better, not more disjointed, slower, and worse.

 HUMAN Account Takeover Defense combats account takeover attacks at every step of the user journey.
 The solution take a layered approach: